rdiaz02/EvAM-Tools/README.md

 ## EvAM Tools: purpose
 Tools for evolutionary accumulation, or event accumulation, models.
 We use code from what are usually referred to as "Cancer Progression Models" (CPM) but these are not limited to cancer (the key idea is that events are gained one by one, but not lost).

-We provide an R package, evamtools, and a Shiny (https://shiny.rstudio.com/) app (running on https://www.iib.uam.es/evamtools/) that allows you to:
+We provide an R package, evamtools, that can also launch a GUI as a Shiny (https://shiny.rstudio.com/) web app (running on https://www.iib.uam.es/evamtools/) that allows you to:

   * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN ---and their MC-CBN version---), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs ---PMCE---), and Disjunctive Bayesian Networks (DBN, from the OncoBN package) with a single function call.
   * From the fitted models, represent, graphically, the fitted models (DAGs of restrictions or matrix of hazards, as appropriate), the transition matrices and transition rate matrices (where appropriate) between genotypes and show frequencies of genotypes sampled from the fitted models.